IP-CAM/Live-Products-Opencart-v.3.x/README.md

   - Custom text for free option.
   - Custom separator for option information.
 * Back-end and front-end caching.
-* Multilangual front-end - all messages based on the store active language.
+* Multilingual front-end - all messages based on the store active language.
-* Multilangual back-end - EN/UA/RU.
+* Multilingual back-end - EN/UA/RU.
 * Doesn't change original files - OCMOD modification.
 * And much more...